"... the painting has a life of its own. My mission is to bring forth this life". (Jackson Pollock)

 Impatience - Croton plant roots; whimsical garden sculpture, Bearded Iris

-Garden Whimsy - While tidying up the garden and shaking out the soil from dead plants, I marveled at the beauty of root systems.
-This one is from a dead Croton, stuck into the ground upside down makes an interesting garden sculpture.
-This one’s entitled Frustration.
+While tidying up the garden and shaking out the soil from dead plants I was marveling at the root systems and couldn’t bring myself to throw this one away, it’s so interesting.
+This one is from a dead Croton plant, stuck into the ground upside down makes a unique garden sculpture.

 Anoles in the sun